-We conducted our audit engagement in compliance with rules of independence as they apply to us, for the period from 1 January 2017 to the date of our report and specifically, we did not provide any prohibited non-audit services referred to in the French Code of Ethics for statutory auditors.
+We conducted our audit engagement in compliance with independent rules applicable to us, for the period from 1 January 2018 to the date of our report and specifically we did not provide any prohibited non-audit services referred to in the French Code of Ethics for Statutory Auditors.

 Justification of assessments

 In accordance with the requirements of Articles L 823-9 and R 823-7 of the French Commercial Code relating to the justification of our assessments, we inform you of the following matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.